 At 48 years of age, Lt.
-Campbell was the oldest Canadian to receive the Victoria Cross during World War I.
+Campbell was the oldest Canadian to receive the Victoria Cross during the First World War.

-Corporal Lionel (Leo) Beaumaurice Clarke, VC
+PCorporal Lionel (Leo) Beaumaurice Clarke, VC

 Clarke was born in Waterdown, Ontario.
 He spent his early years in England, home of his parents, but later returned to Canada and settled in Winnipeg, Manitoba in about 1903.
-When World War I started, he was working as a surveyor for the Canadian National Railway in the Canadian north.
+When the First World War started, he was working as a surveyor for the Canadian National Railway in the Canadian north.